The 4 Primary Principles of Communication

 All actions—both intentional and unintentional—communicate certain messages.
 For example, deliberately ignoring someone is not “not communicating.”
 Quite the contrary (as you know if you’ve been on the receiving end), this action sends a strong message.
 Moreover, verbal communication (the words used) is only one part of the larger communication process that includes body language, facial expression, tone of voice, and voice volume.

 Whenever there are discrepancies between a message’s content and feeling, confusion is created for the listener—especially if the content and feeling seem to contradict each other.
-A classic example of this is when one person tells another “I’m not mad at you” (the content) in a loud angry voice (the tone of voice/feeling).
+A classic example of this is when one person tells another “I’m not mad at you” (the content) in a loud angry voice (the feeling).
 Such communication cannot help but result in a certain degree of confusion.

 Electronic communication—via email, text, and other forms of instant messaging—can be so challenging and easily misinterpreted precisely because the words used are isolated from any and all of the nonverbal cues that provide essential information and clarification.